Broken toe: Removing rings

 Any rings on the toes are removed immediately, before the toe starts to swell.
 Pulling rings off forcefully may worsen the swelling.
 Relaxation, elevation, icing, lubrication (e.g. soapy water or oil), and rotating the ring as if unscrewing it may help.
 If these methods don't work, it may be possible to remove the ring by temporarily wrapping the toe with a slick thread (something like dental floss), passing the inner end of the thread under the ring and then unwrapping it, pushing the ring ahead of the unwrapping thread.
-Failing that, the ring may need to be cut off.
+Failing that, the ring may need to be cut off by a doctor.

-Nonoperative
+Reduction

+If the fracture displaces the bones from their proper position (which it often doesn't), it needs to be reduced.
+Reduction puts the toe back into alignment, with all parts of the bones in the correct anatomical position.
+This is usually done by pulling gently along the length of the toe, then gently pulling the toe back into place.
+If there are multiple displaced bone fragments, shuffling them back into the correct positions may be more complicated.
+The fracture will usually stay in the correct position once re-aligned; if not, it needs more specialized treatment to hold the parts in place so that it heals straight.